aLittleTrain/Shua/README.md

-# Shua - A multi-changing data and character output classes
+# Shua - A multi-changing data and character output classes.(Python 3.x)

 ----------